squ1dd13/CLEO-iOS/README.md

 To update CLEO, simply follow the above steps with the newer .deb.
 The package manager will handle the update, and your mods will remain in place.

+## Building

+Developers: see the bottom of the README for instructions on how to build CLEO.

 ## Menu

 The CLEO menu (or just "the menu") is used to control scripts, cheats and CLEO's own